afgates75/spring-petclinic/readme.md

 to check and update all dependenceies, and create a docker image.
 Due to constraints of using Mac OSX, a docker shell script is required for the build process, but the JFrog CLI is used for all other tasks.
-JFrog CLI will log into Artifactory and the docker image will be scannedby XRay.
+JFrog CLI will log into Artifactory and the docker image will be scanned by XRay.
 Finally,the docker image will be pushed to the Docker Repository on JFrog and publishing information will be updated.

 Included also is a Dockerfile that is designed to use eclipse-temurin:17-jdk-jammy as an